corda/corda-docs-portal/content/en/platform/corda/5.0-alpha/deploying/deployment-tutorials/onboarding/dynamic-onboarding.md

 To onboard members to a group, a [running MGM](mgm-onboarding.html) is required.
 To join, members must use a [group policy file](../../group-policy.html) exported from the MGM of that group.

-To create the `GroupPolicy.json` file:
+To retrieve the `GroupPolicy.json` file from the MGM:

 1. Set the MGM properties, by running these commands: